Wondering how to clear up acne? The so-called acne diet might be the best place to start.

 Recent fad diets like the alkaline diet have advocated for regulating your body’s pH by consuming a greater amount of “alkaline foods” and reducing your intake of “acidic” foods.

 The truth is, our bodies already regulate our internal pH, but that doesn’t mean this diet trend isn’t on to something with its promotion of more veg.
 Proponents recommend beets, broccoli, cauliflower, celery, cucumber, kale, lettuce, onions, peas, peppers and spinach.
-It’s not rocket science – the more vegetables you incorporate into your diet, the clearer your skin and the healthier your body.
+It’s not rocket science – the more vegetables you incorporate, the clearer your skin and the healthier your body.
+Acne diet for the win.

 Like vegetables, the more antioxidants you can eat, the better – especially if you struggle with acne.
 A diet rich in antioxidants can decrease mild to moderate acne.
 Good thing berries are so delicious – try blueberries, blackberries, cherries and goji berries.